-Generally speaking, there are more people living in the country’s coastal regions than in the inland areas.
+Generally speaking, there are more people living in the country’s coastal regions than in inland areas.

 This information and more at Visit Portugal website

 WHY PORTUGAL?
-10 REASONS TO STUDY AND REASEARCH WITH US
+10 REASONS TO STUDY AND RESEARCH WITH US

 Find more information about studying or researching in Portugal at the portal EURAXESS Portugal.